intergiro/developer-portal/docs/2d/getting-started/apikey.md

-# Application programming interface (API) key
+# API key

-An API key is a code used to identify and authenticate an application or a user.
+An API `Application programming interface` key is a code used to identify and authenticate an application or a user.
 It may also act as a unique identifier and provide a secret token for authentication purposes.

 The 2d API key can be attached to one or more roles.
 Roles available:
 - `Get all transaction details`: A key with this role can retrieve all company transaction details